A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Results

+Next, we explore the selection effects of each part of the cascade and how they produce the resultant distributions in Figure \ref{fig:fm_corner}, in particular for the orbital period and eccentricity distributions.

-Figure \ref{fig:alive_bright_cuts_2} compares the 1-D distribution of binary parameters in the initial birth population with that obtained from a simple filter on observability, which we define to be $15 < P_{orb} < 10^4$ days and $4 < G < 18.5$ mag, which is the range spanned by the NSS data and a rough proxy for systems that could be characterized by \emph{Gaia}.
-It also shows the distribution of parameters after application of the $\ruwe > 1.4$ filter and all NSS filters.
-As discussed previously, the \ruwe\, filter trims short orbital period, small $a_0$, distant, and faint systems.
-Including the rest of the filters does not significantly change the 1-D distribution of the parameters as compared to the $\ruwe > 1.4$ filter, except the orbital period distribution.
+Figure \ref{fig:alive_bright_cuts_2} compares the 1-D distribution of binary parameters in the initial birth population (dashed gray line) with that obtained from a simple filter on systems that could be astrometrically characterized by Gaia (dotted gray line), defined to be $P_{orb} < 1500$ days and $G < 19$ mag.
+It also shows the distribution of parameters after application of the $\ruwe > 1.4$ filter (black line), removal of acceleration solutions (blue line), and the final NSS astrometric orbit catalog (red line).
+Table \ref{tab:filter number} summarizes the effects of each filter on the population of sources.
+We now discuss in detail the impact of each step in the NSS astrometric cascade.